MicroFocus/robodriver/README.md

 1. Open a shell window in the folder, usually: `../robodriver`.

-1. Extend the environment search path to find chromedriver, it is needed for test runs .
+1. Ensure Chrome is installed and extend the environment search path to find latest chromedriver binary, it is needed for test runs .

 1. Build and run tests with maven command `mvn install`, to skip the test runs you can use `mvn install -DskipTests`.

-1. See .jar file in output folder `./target`.
+1. See robodriver.jar file in output folder `./target`.

 ## Tools